 - Submit Signature Work and personal reflection to UHP via Canvas

 Click on each of the Signature Work options to learn more.

 - College of Engineering students that complete an Engineering Design Project and participate in the Engineering Design Showcase will meet the UHP Signature Work curriculum.
 Participants report this option through the UHP Signature Work survey sent to fourth-year students in November.

 - The majority of department majors offer a thesis option.
 UHP students are encouraged to speak with their major advisor early in their academic career to ascertain thesis prerequisites and criteria and how units are counted towards degree completion.
 Participants report this option through the UHP Signature Work survey sent to fourth-years students in November.

 - A student whom does not pursue, or have access to, a Thesis in their Major or Engineering Design Project may complete a UHP Thesis.
 The proposal deadline is the 10th day of instruction for the Fall-Winter quarters or last day of Fall instruction (before finals week), for the Winter-Spring quarters.

-The UHP Thesis has a minimum enrollment of two consecutive quarters of IST 194HA-HB or HNR 195.
+The UHP Thesis has a minimum enrollment of two consecutive quarters of HNR 195.
 A student selects a faculty mentor of their choice, outlines their thesis plan with their instructor and documents expectations.
 The UHP Signature Work Guidebook provides full details on the thesis proposal and final document.